15 reasons to put the Philippines

-I am a full time scuba blogger, so it is my job to travel the globe and show my readers the best scuba diving the world has to offer.
+I am a full-time scuba blogger, so it is my job to travel the globe and show my readers the best scuba diving the world has to offer.
 I’ve been diving in incredible places from Egypt to Malta, Mozambique, Maldives and many many more, with the hopes that my love for the underwater world will be contagious to my readers.

 But although I have tried out many of the best dive locations the world has to offer, scuba diving in the Philippines is what really captured my heart.
-I’ve now based myself in Philippines, so that I could more easily explore this incredible country from below.
+I’ve now based myself in the Philippines so that I could more easily explore this incredible country from below.
 Every time I back-roll into that water, I am completely blown away again.

-Although there are many different great locations in the Philippines, all with different things to offer, some of my favorites are Malapascua, Dauin, Anilao and Moalboal.
+Although there are many different great locations in the Philippines, all with different things to offer, some of my favourites are Malapascua, Dauin, Anilao and Moalboal.
 Any one of these would blow your hair back, and if you combine them into one trip, it will be one of the most memorable dive experiences you can have.

 15 Reasons to I love SCUBA in the Philippines

 If you are a nudibranch and sea slug lover like me, just do yourself a favour and head to the Philippines.
 On every dive, no matter where it is, I see so many nudi species that I even get tired of them, almost.
 One thing I love about these colourful and flamboyant critters is that they are so photogenic!
 They are one of the rare species that doesn’t run and hide when I approach with a camera, they don’t seem to notice me at all.

 I love morays, and one of the reasons is the same as nudibranchs: They don’t hide from my camera and I get great shots!
 No matter if you are looking for eels or not, you are sure to run into honeycomb, snowflake, grey and many more species on a regular basis.
 I particularly like to do an evening dive where they can be seen swimming free of their holes and doing some hunting.